 “We decided to shift gears and focus more on internet ads and contextualize target using the same technology.”

-They published a number of whitepapers that describe the CIRCA technology (Conceptual Information Retrieval and Communication Architecture) that they developed, which focuses upon understanding conceptual information behind strings of text in a number of information management applications.
+They published many whitepapers that describe the CIRCA technology (Conceptual Information Retrieval and Communication Architecture) that they developed, which focuses upon understanding conceptual information behind strings of text in some information management applications.

 - CIRCA Technology Overview (pdf)